pypa/hatch/COMMANDS.rst

 1. The optional argument, which should be the name of a package that was installed via ``hatch install -l`` or ``pip install -e``.
+2. The --local flag.
-2. The option --path, which can be a relative or absolute path.
+3. The option --path, which can be a relative or absolute path.
-3. The current directory.
+4. The current directory.
 If the current directory has a ``dist`` directory, that will be used instead.

 If the path was derived from the optional package argument, the